aswinsagar12/Kubernetes/README.md

 🤝 Contributions
 This repository is primarily for my own learning, but if you have ideas or suggestions, feel free to submit issues or pull requests!
 ```

-### Changes Made:
-- **Added a new section** titled "🚀 Ingress Demo Application" that outlines the commands for setting up the Ingress, building the Docker application, applying the Kubernetes configurations, and validating the application.
-- Included instructions with clear steps and code blocks for easier readability.

-Feel free to modify any part of the new section to better match your style or preferences!